KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Aruzhan Makhmutova

-This week, I conducted a competitive analysis of the app based on user experience and functionality.
-Developed detailed mobile app wireframes for the Splash screen, OnBoarding, and Registration sections.
-Also, after discussing with the team the possible options of colors, mudboard, references, and deciding on the design based on this, I created several options for the design of the home page
+This week I conducted additional competitive analysis based on user experience and functionality on upcoming work in the sections in the design.
+Based on low-fi wireframes I worked on Microinteractions to improve the user experience, providing reinforcement and feedback for the Splash screen, OnBoarding and Registration sections.
+I also drew mock-ups of several different homepage design styles.
+Based on the previously designed and assembled Moodboard and references.
+Then we organized an online meeting with the team to approve the design of the homepage and decide on the design to subsequently run all the pages in the chosen style.

 ## Balzhan Jumabekova